Mink: Profile and Information

 The female weighs about 1 lb 5 oz (600 g) and reaches a length of about 20 in (51 cm).
 The sizes previously mentioned do not include the tail, which can be from 5 1/16 – 9 in (12.8 – 22.8 cm).

-A mink has a rich glossy coat in its wild state, which is silky and brown-coloured.
-Farm-bred mink vary from almost black to white.
+A mink has a rich, glossy coat in its wild state, which is silky and brown-colored.
+Farm-bred mink varies from almost black to white.

-Its pelage is deep, rich brown, and may consist of white spots on the underpants.
-The pelage also consists of a dense underfur overlaid with glossy, almost-stiff guard hairs.
+Its pelage is deep, rich brown, and may have white spots on the underpants.
+The pelage is also a dense underfur overlaid with glossy, almost stiff guard hairs.

 Reproduction

 Mink are known to experience delayed implantation.
-Although the true gestation period is approximately 40 days, the embryo development delayed for a variable period, so that as long as 11 weeks may elapse before the litter is born.
+Although the true gestation period is approximately 40 days, embryo development is delayed for a variable period so that as long as 11 weeks may elapse before the litter is born.
 Between 45 to 52 days is normal.

 Its natural predators include bobcats, great horned owls, coyotes, foxes, wolves, and humans.